Blackdog-Programmer/JSP/README.md

     In JSP, session is an implicit object of type HttpSession.<br/>
     The Java developer can use this object to set,get or remove attribute or to get session information.<br/>
   <li><a href="https://www.javatpoint.com/pageContext-implicit-object">pageContext</a></li>
     In JSP, pageContext is an implicit object of type PageContext class.</br>
-  The pageContext object can be used to set,get or remove attribute from 'page', 'request', 'session', 'application'
+    The pageContext object can be used to set,get or remove attribute from 'page', 'request', 'session', 'application'</br>
   <li>page</li>
   <li>exception</li>
 </ul>